 - Improvement in practice of healthy behaviors and decreases in risk-taking behaviors

-- One third more likely to be enrolled in school
+- 33% more likely to be engaged in school

-- One third less likely to have a child
+- 33% less likely to have a child

-- Sixty percent less likely to have slept in a shelter or streets
+- 60% less likely to have slept in a shelter or streets

 The Promotor Pathway® is a proud partner of Prince George’s County Transforming Neighborhoods Initiative (TNI); youthConnect, a Venture Philanthropy Partners initiative; and the Community School Incentive Initiative Grant through the DC Office of the State Superintendent of Education (OSSE).
 These partnerships place Promotores in area high schools to serve students at risk of not persisting or graduating, due to truancy, behavior issues, and other obstacles in their lives.
 Promotores are placed within: